TrishaSrikanth-459/DeployStega/README.md

-markdown# DeployStega – Deterministic Dead-Drop Resolver
+# DeployStega – Deterministic Dead-Drop Resolver

 DeployStega is a **research framework** for evaluating the detectability of covert routing over benign GitHub activity.
 It is **not a messaging system** and **does not guarantee delivery**.